Chapter 11: Drinks

 w: 170120.co.za

-h: Tuesday to Saturday
+h: Tuesday to Saturday, 10h00 till late

 The Secret Gin Bar

-Tucked away behind Honest Chocolate Café on Wale street, the Secret Gin Bar is a Mediterranean-style, exclusively gin-serving spot that has been feeding the centre of Cape Town with some creative gin cocktails over the last few years.
+Tucked away behind Honest Chocolate Café on Wale street, the Secret Gin Bar is a Mediterranean-style, exclusively gin-serving spot that has been feeding the centre of Cape Town with some creative gin cocktails over the past few years.

 Why go?